 Probably not doing much cardio.
 I go in spurts.
 For six months, I may not jog at all and then for six months I may jog every other day.

-One day in the pharmacy, a single mom who was a patient of mine told me she just suffered a stroke.
+One day in the pharmacy, a single mom patient of mine told me she had suffered a stroke.
 And that if she had another one she wouldn’t be able to take care of her kids.
 I asked her three questions: Do you snore at night?
 Do you wake up in the middle of the night?
-And do you feel well rested in the morning?
+And do you feel well-rested in the morning?
 After she answered those questions, I told her that she might have sleep apnea.

 Yes.
-Dmitri Vasin who is a nephrologist and one of the smartest doctors I know.
-And Marty Strauss, another doctor who really opened my eyes to the lack of evidence-based medicine.
+Dr Dmitri Vasin, a nephrologist and one of the smartest doctors I know.
+And Dr Marty Strauss, who really opened my eyes to the lack of evidence-based medicine.
 I am grateful for all of them.